amitxv/PC-Tuning/docs/post-install.md

 ## Configure Default Programs

-Configure default programs in ``Settings -> Apps``.
+Configure default programs in ``Apps`` by pressing ``Win+I``.

 ## Cleanup

 - Download and extract [Autoruns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns) then remove any unwanted programs such as game launchers.
-Remove all obsolete entries with a yellow label, run with ``C:\bin\NSudo.exe`` if you encounter any permission errors
+Remove all obsolete entries with a yellow label and run with ``C:\bin\NSudo.exe`` if you encounter any permission errors

 - Some locations you may want to review for leftover bloatware and unwanted shortcuts